 22. August 2009 - March 2012, Commander, 3rd Air Force, Ramstein AB, Germany

 23. April 2012 - August 2013, Assistant Vice Chief of Staff and Director, Air Staff, Headquarters U.S. Air Force, Washington, D.C.

-24. August 2013 - present, Commander, U.S. Air Forces in Europe; Commander, U.S. Air Forces in Africa; Commander, Air Component Command, headquartered at Ramstein Air Base, Germany; and Director, Joint Air Power Competency Centre, Kalkar, Germany
+24. August 2013 - August 2016, Commander, U.S. Air Forces in Europe; Commander, U.S. Air Forces in Africa; Commander, NATO Allied Air Command, headquartered at Ramstein Air Base, Germany; and Director, Joint Air Power Competence Centre, Kalkar, Germany.

 SUMMARY OF JOINT ASSIGNMENTS

 1. January 1998 - December 2000, Chief, Studies, Analysis and Gaming Division, Joint Staff, the Pentagon, Washington, D.C., as a lieutenant colonel and colonel